CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.3.2 IS revision for federal authorities.md

 ### 3.2 Standard requirements

-Together with the basic requirements, the following requirements correspond to the state of the art in the field of IS revision for federal authorities.
+Together with the basic requirements, the following requirements correspond to the state of the art in the area of ​​IS auditing for federal authorities.
 They SHOULD be implemented in principle.

 #### DER.3.2.A9 Integration into the Information Security Process [Information Security Officer (ISB)]